-OK, so you've seen the pros do it on TV and now you want to see if you can do the same at home.
 Sure, running a home poker game might seem like a breeze, but that's only because experienced tournament directors like Matt Savage know their casino chips from potato chips.
-At the heart of any game of poker are three pieces of hardware: a table, a deck of cards, and some chips.
+Every poker game relies on three things: a table, a deck of cards, and some chips.

 When it comes to finding a poker table and a deck of cards, there isn't too much you need to know.
-However, when it comes to poker chips, there are a few things you need to know.
+However, when it comes to poker chips, it's a different story.

 To ensure you've got the right quantity, quality, and collection of poker chips, you need to establish your intentions and, moreover, what's available.
 With this in mind, we've compiled a complete guide to poker chips and how you can use them to host the perfect home game.